Gaining Perspective: Questions Adoptees Ask Their Birth Parents

 If you choose adoption for your baby, you can help a lot by gathering as much information about your child’s birth father as possible.
 Even if you choose open adoption and have a strong relationship with your child’s adoptive family years from now, your child’s birth father might not have this same relationship.

-One way you can tell your child about their heritage is to write a letter to be opened when they’re older.
+One way to tell your child about their heritage is to write a letter they can open when they’re older.
 With this letter, you can include photos of each side of the child’s family.
-This helps your child see what their parents looked like when they were born.
+And so your child can see what their parents looked like when they were born, include pictures of yourself and your baby’s father, if possible.

-Photos are also good, because they show your child where he or she gets different features.
+Photos are also good because they show your child where they get different physical features.
 Does your baby have his birth father’s smile?
 His birth mother’s nose?
-Knowing where these features come from clears up questions children often have when they are adopted.
+Knowing where these features come from clears up questions adopted children often have.

 What Is My Birth Family’s Medical Background?